SamserAliKhan/SamserAliKhan/README.md

 - 📫 How to reach me **samseralikhan0448@gmail.com**

-- ⚡ Fun fact **Tech Enthusiast.
+- ⚡ Fun fact **I am a Tech Enthusiast.
 Sarcastic when you get to know me.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">